boobo94/boobo94.github.io/_posts/2018/2018-08-02-postgres-ubuntu-setup.md

 layout: post
 title: How to setup a Postgres Server on Ubuntu
 date: 2018-08-02 22:28:19
-summary: How to setup a Postgres Server on Ubuntu, create an user, access it remotely
+summary: How to setup a Postgres Server on Ubuntu, create a database, grant permissions to users, set passwords and remote access
 categories: tutorials
 tags: tutorials ubuntu database
 redirect_from: /tutorials/ubuntu/database/2018/08/03/how-to-setup-a-postgres-server-on-ubuntu/